Pearson-Higher-Ed/design/c/modal/v1.0.0-beta.3/index.md

     version: 1.0.0
   - name: Icons
     version: 1.0.0
+  - name: Templates
+    version: 1.0.0-beta.1
 downloads:
   - name: Sketch
     link: ./assets/modal.sketch

 tagline: |
-  This component defines the standard visual style for the modal element.
+  Defines the standard visual style for a modal element with styles for both textual and image content.
 features:
   - Fully responsive, scales with browser width
-  - Variable width can be set
-  - Keyboard accessible
-  - Tab scope constrained to modal
-  - Focus memory on modal entry/exit
+  - Accessibility compliant (constrained tab scope, focus memory, etc.)
+  - Styles for both textual and image content
+  - Optional button toolbar
 usage_guidelines: |
-  Every instance of a modal element should come from this component.
+  You should typically avoid modals in your designs, using the styles defined here only when necessary.

 blocks:
   - type: section
-    name: Modal Types
+    name: Text Modals

   - type: two column
     text: |
+      Text modals include a header with a title and standard close button.
+The content area can then contain either a basic text message or more structured content such as a form.

+      An optional button bar can present standard actions at the bottom of the  modal.

+      At smaller breakpoints the modal shifts to 100% width to prevent content from being too constrained.

-      ### Standard
+      ### Accessibility considerations

-      A modal window requires the user to interact with it before returning to the parent window or application.

-      The default modal style is comprised of a title area with close button, a content area, and a footer area with actionable [Standard Buttons](/design/c/buttons/v1.0.0/#rd-standard-button).
+      Modals must be careful to properly handle keyboard access to maintain full accessibility compliance.
+Specifically they must:

+      #### Capture Focus
+      Opening a modal should move the current keyboard focus into the first focusable element of the modal.
+Tabbing should only loop through items within the modal, and not escape to the underlying content.

+      #### Focus restoration
+      Dismissing the modal should return focus to the element that was focused when the modal was activated.
     contents:
       - type: wide image
         src: ./assets/modal-standard.png
+        caption: Desktop sized modal with optional button bar.
+      - type: narrow image
+        src: ./assets/modal-standard-resp.png
+        caption: Responsive modal without the button bar.

+  - type: section
+    name: Image Modals

   - type: two column
     text: |
-      ### Alternate

-      The alternate modal is similar to the standard modal but has a title area with a [Sea (#0C5D99)](/design/c/colors/v1.0.1/#rd-sea-0c5d99) background color.

-    contents:
-      - type: wide image
-        src: ./assets/modal-alternate.png

-  - type: two column
-    text: |
-      ### Image

       The image modal is for image content.
 It replaces the title with zoom controls and has a [Black (#000000)](/design/c/colors/v1.0.1/#rd-black-000000) background color.

     contents: